-If you are a record holder of GE common stock as of the close of business on December 16, 2022, which is the record date for the Spin-Off, you will be entitled to receive one share of our common stock for every three shares of GE common stock that you hold on that date.
+If you are a record holder of GE common stock as of the close of business on , 2022, which is the record date for the Spin-Off, you will be entitled to receive shares of our common stock for every shares of GE common stock that you hold on that date.
 GE will distribute its shares of our common stock in book-entry form, which means that we will not issue physical stock certificates.
 The distribution agent will not distribute any fractional shares of our common stock.

-The Spin-Off will be effective as of 5:00 p.m., New York City time, on January 3, 2023.
-Immediately after the Spin-Off becomes effective, we will be an independent, publicly traded company.
+The Spin-Off will be effective as of , New York City time, on will be an independent, publicly traded company.